Introduction to Cluster Algebras. Chapter 7: From minimal triple diagrams to reduced plabic graphs

-Recall that by \cref{pr:bijplabictriple}, the map $G\to \mathfrak{X}(G)$ defined in \cref{def:GX} gives a bijection between normal plabic graphs and triple diagrams with the same number of boundary vertices; moreover, this bijection preserves the associated (resp., trip or strand) permutation.
+Recall from \cref{def:GX} and \cref{pr:bijplabictriple} that the map $G\to \mathfrak{X}(G)$ gives a bijection between normal plabic graphs and triple diagrams with the same number of boundary vertices; moreover, this bijection preserves the associated (resp., trip or strand) permutation.

 \begin{theorem} A normal plabic graph $G$ is reduced if and only if the triple diagram $\mathfrak{X}(G)$ is minimal.
 Thus the map $G \mapsto \mathfrak{X}(G)$ restricts to a bijection between reduced normal plabic graphs and minimal triple diagrams. \end{theorem}